whamtet/Excel-REPL/readme.md

 Invokes myFunction with the supplied arguments and returns the result.
 Range arguments are provided as a Clojure vector unless the range is of length one, in which case they are the same as a single cell argument.

 Arity cannot be overloaded so you must use Invoke1, Invoke2 etc.  For functions with zero arguments simply use Load.

+##RInvoke

+    =RInvoke1("myFunction", A1)
+    =RInvoke2("myFunction", A2:A5, C6)
+    ...

+The same as Invoke however evaluates myFunction on a remote nrepl instance.
+To define the remote address first invoke

+    =DefineClient("nrepl://host:port")

 ##Returning 1D and 2D arrays